 |Sending a streaming request|| Yes. see

 ||Partial.
 HTTP Streaming is supported but application-level flow control is not.|

-The following table lists all the open-source Cloud Spanner ORM and framework drivers provided by Google, noting the major Cloud Spanner features that each one supports.
+The following table lists the client libraries, noting the major Cloud Spanner features that each one supports.